graduatecollege/bulkcopy/README.md

 # bulkcopy

 A C# SqlBulkCopy binary tailored for Grad College data pipelines.

 ## Description

-A .NET 10 console application that uses SqlBulkCopy to efficiently import CSV files into SQL Server database tables.
-Built as a self-contained Linux binary for easy deployment.
+A .NET console application that uses SqlBulkCopy to efficiently import CSV files into SQL Server database tables.

+This tool replaces dbatools' Import-DbaCsv to allow for more control over the import process.

 ## Features

-- Fast bulk import of CSV files to SQL Server
-- Support for quoted CSV fields with embedded commas
+- Usual benefits and caveats of SqlBulkCopy:
-- Configurable batch size for optimal performance
+  - High performance
-- Progress reporting during import
-- Self-contained Linux binary (no .NET runtime required on target system)
-- Optional error logging to a database table for failed rows
+  - Constraints and triggers are not used
+- Skips bad rows, optionally inserting failed rows to an error table
+- Insert null values with a custom null character
+- Supports arbitrarily large files

+## Limitations

+- The target table must exist before running the import.
+- CSV file must have a header row, and be UTF-8 encoded.
+- At this time the CSV format details are not configurable.
+Must use comma delimiters, `"` quotes.

 ## Usage